antarctica/bas-style-kit-docs/site/_core/colours.md

 * [social media]({{ '/components/social-media' | prepend: site.baseurl }})

 {% capture alert_content %}
-These colours are part of the extended colour set and should not be used except for representing their respective service.
+These colours are part of the extended colour scheme and should not be used except for representing their respective service.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html